einast/einast.github.io/_pages/about.md

 ![](/images/IMG_20170920_102445_small01.jpg)

 Thingsinthe.cloud is a site for documenting cloud related things I learn and figure out that might be of interest to others.
+All opinions expressed on this site are my own, and do not necessarily represent those of my employer.

 **Whoami:**